Holi: Pakistan

 Holi is celebrated by the minority Hindu population in Pakistan.
 Community events by Hindus have been reported by Pakistani media in various cities such as Karachi, Hazara, Rawalpindi, Sindh, Hyderabad, Multan and Lahore.
-The Hindu tribes of Cholistan in the Punjab province of Pakistan play the game called Khido in the days leading up to the Holi.
+The Hindu tribes of Cholistan play the game called Khido in the days leading up to the Holi.
 The game Khido is considered sacred by them as it is believed that Parhlad used to play this game during his childhood.

+However, some cases have been reported where Hindus have been discriminated against and attacked while celebrating Holi in educational institutions.

 Holi was not a public holiday in Pakistan from 1947 to 2016.
 Holi along with Diwali for Hindus, and Easter for Christians, was adopted as public holiday resolution by Pakistan's parliament in 2016, giving the local governments and public institutions the right to declare Holi as a holiday and grant leave for its minority communities, for the first time.
 This decision has been controversial, with some Pakistanis welcoming the decision, while others criticising it, with the concern that declaring Holi a public holiday advertises a Hindu festival to Pakistani children.